 The visage of cover girl, she dresses stylishly; publicly, looking good is feeling good.
 Doubtless, the elegant wallpaper covering her walls secretly dictates to social hierarchy.
 Strolling, she prepares for the walk, and the thing that waits.

 Nearing the problem location, she is somewhat nervous, but excited.
 The day seems usual with the noise of traffic, people on the move, and tight schedules at work.
-She walks as though carefree, taking time to relish sounds, vistas, and even meeting the eyes of some passing strangers, although infrequently.
+She walks as though carefree, taking time to relish sounds, vistas, and even meeting the eyes of passing strangers, although infrequently.

 Steeling preoccupation, as she would, alternatively, she realizes that before long her menace would emerge.
 Rounding the corner, and one-half block ahead waits the impasse.
 Today, as she has previously, she would prevail.
 Besides, what is so threatening about anything yellow?
 She realizes the problem and it is not the article, but the thing it represents.
-In fact, she (once) often enjoyed it.
+In fact, she once enjoyed it.
 Now, for sake of loyalty, she is religious about dedication.
-Prayer: this moment is a necessity because dedication is slipping fast.
+Prayer: this moment is a necessity because dedication is slipping, fast.
 Fearful, yet anxious, she quickens her pace.
 Again, the display window views her scornfully.

 Opening the door and stepping inside, she requests one of the items.
 She watches as the clerk wraps it in the customary waxed paper, realizing her loss of a long-term plan.
 A plan that has made her the alluring female.
 Life sometimes can be curious, indeed.